hcfyapp/connect.io/README.md

 )

 // long-lived connections
-const client = ChromeConnect.createClient('optional extensions/apps or tab id. default value is chrome.runtime.id',{
+const client = chromeConnect.createClient('optional extensions/apps or tab id. default value is chrome.runtime.id',{
   frameId:0, // only used when first argument is tabId
   namespace: ''
 })